EricDelgado993/Dynamic-Path-Following/README.md

 ### Requirements:
 - Implement the dynamic Follow Path behavior using the "chase the rabbit" algorithm.
 - The Follow Path behavior relies on and reuses the Seek behavior, movement update, and other relevant functionality from the [Dynamic Character Movement Program](https://github.com/EricDelgado993/Dynamic-Movement).
-- The simulation should run for 125 seconds with a time step of 0.5 seconds.
+- The simulation runs for 125 seconds with a time step of 0.5 seconds.
 - Initial conditions for the character:
   - Character ID: 1
   - Steering behavior: Follow Path